 From Swayambhunath temple, you are taken to the Kathmandu Durbar Square.
 The Durbar square is the most happening heritage site in Kathmandu valley.
 Darbar means palace in Nepali and this palace was home to king and queens in history, thus, has its own unique value.

 Also, you can visit the Kumari Ghar.
 Kumari (a Living Goddess), is worshipped by the Buddhists and Newar people.
 There are many temples and architecture to explore around.
 You can take pictures and learn so much about the history of ancient Nepal.

 The next day, after early breakfast, you immediately leave for Chandragiri.
-It is better to leave as early as possible in order to avoid traffic.
-Chandragiri has both the cultural as well as historical value in Nepal.
+Chandragiri has both cultural as well as historical value in Nepal.
 Culturally - there is a Shiva temple located at the top of the hill and historically, as The Great King Prithvi Narayan Shah (unifier of small kingdoms of Nepal into one), first got attracted to the Kathmandu valley when he saw the view from the top of this hill.

 You take the cable car ride to reach the top and enjoy the view as well as be a devotee to the temple.
 After that, you head towards Kirtipur valley, which has been able to preserve its culture and tradition to date.
 It is resided mostly by the Newar community thus, you can try varieties of Newari food here in Kirtipur.
 There are many temples situated, the view is amazing from the valley, nonetheless, you get to see the culture and lifestyle of the people.

 This Spiritual Tour in Nepal will give you an opportunity to develop your own spirituality as well as in times works as alternative medicine.
 A week is just enough for you to immerse yourself in nature and be part of the Nepal Spiritual Tour.